tercen/webapp_template/docs/01_Tutorial_FirstWebApp.md

 </p>

 Go to the installed project and download the <code>omip69_1k.csv</code> file to a folder of your choice.

-##### 1.2.
-Functionality Overview

-Our tutorial use case has three steps:

-1. Upload some data
-2. Run UMAP on the data
-3. Download resulting images

 ### 2. Running the Analysis without WebApp